-Albuterol sulfate inhalation solution is a relatively selective beta 2-adrenergic bronchodilator (see CLINICAL PHARMACOLOGY section below).
-Albuterol sulfate, the racemic form of albuterol, has the chemical name $\alpha$ -[( tert-Butylamino)methyl]-4-hydroxy- m-xylene- $\alpha$ , $\alpha$ '-diol sulfate (2:1) (salt) and the following structural formula:
+Albuterol sulfate inhalation solution is a relatively selective beta $2$ -adrenergic bronchodilator (see CLINICAL PHARMACOLOGY section below).
+Albuterol sulfate, the racemic form of albuterol, has the chemical name α 1 -[(tert-Butylamino)methyl]-4-hydroxy-m-xylene- α , α '-diol sulfate (2:1) (salt), and the following structural formula:

-Albuterol sulfate has a molecular weight of 576.7, and the molecular formula is (C ${13}$ H ${21}$ NO ${3}$ ) ${2}$ •H ${2}$ SO ${4}$ .
+Albuterol sulfate has a molecular weight of 576.70 and the molecular formula (C ${13}$ H ${21}$ NO ${3}$) ${2}$ • H ${2}$ SO ${4}$.
 Albuterol sulfate is a white or practically white powder, freely soluble in water and slightly soluble in alcohol.

-The World Health Organization's recommended name for albuterol base is salbutamol.
+The World Health Organization recommended name for albuterol base is salbutamol.

 Albuterol sulfate inhalation solution 0.083% requires no dilution before administration.

-Each mL of albuterol sulfate inhalation solution (0.083%) contains 0.83 mg of albuterol (as 1 mg of albuterol sulfate) in an isotonic, sterile, aqueous solution containing sodium chloride; sulfuric acid is used to adjust the pH to between 3 and 5.
-Albuterol sulfate inhalation solution (0.083%) contains no sulfiting agents.
-Albuterol sulfate inhalation solution is a clear, colorless solution.
+Each milliliter of Albuterol Sulfate Inhalation Solution 0.083% contains 0.83 mg of albuterol (as 1 mg of albuterol sulfate) in an isotonic, sterile, aqueous solution containing sodium chloride; sulfuric acid is used to adjust the pH to between 3 and 5.
+Albuterol Sulfate Inhalation Solution 0.083% contains no sulfiting agents or preservatives.

+Albuterol sulfate inhalation solution is a clear, colorless to light yellow solution.